mayhemheroes/alumina/MISSING.md

   - date/time???? this is a big can of worms
     - durations/monotonic timer are implemented
   - regexes? probably not, maybe a PCRE wrapper outside stdlib
-  - JSON?
-Some sort of Serde-like generic serialization/deserialization would be nice to have built-in
   - vectored I/O?

 ## Optimizations